-Often associated with vomiting, headaches, memory loss, disorientation, and problems with concentration.
-This common but relatively minor brain injury is caused by a blunt force to the head which can be a result of violence, falling or an auto accident.
+Blows usually cause concussions to the head, or violent shaking, often associated with vomiting, headaches, memory loss, disorientation, and concentration problems.
+A blunt force causes this common but relatively minor head/brain injury, resulting from violence, falling, or an auto accident impact forces.
 While concussions are generally non-fatal, a second impact concussion can cause lasting damage.
 This is called a recurrent TBI or second impact syndrome.
 Recently, we have heard a lot about these CTE types of cases in the NFL.

-Depending on the degree of damage incurred by the first concussion, the second injury might cause deeper damage, even if it is less severe than the first.
-This can be fatal.
-Since concussions do not show up on scans, one must take precautions and follow up with your doctor if you hit your head soon after the first injury.
+Depending on the degree of damage incurred by the first concussion, a second, less severe injury might cause more damage.
+You can suffer a fatality since concussions do not show up on scans.
+So you must be the one to take precautions by immediately following up with your doctor and assuring your medical report documents if you hit your head soon after the first injury.

 Contusions, otherwise known as bruising of the brain, is when small blood vessels on the brain tissue are damaged.
-While bruises on our skin are relatively harmless, a bruise on the brain can cause certain issues due to the buildup of pressure.
-Much like any other brain injury, it is caused by trauma to the head.
-Hitting your head against something hard, such as the floor, someone else’s skull, or even the steering wheel of a car.
+While bruises on our skin are relatively harmless, a bruise on the brain can cause specific issues due to pressure buildup.
+Much like any other brain injury, it is caused by trauma to the head, such as hitting your head against something hard, like a floor, someone else’s skull, or even against your car's steering wheel.

-If the force is strong enough, you might find the contusion on the opposite end of where you hit your head, this is because of the brain’s ricocheting movement inside the skull.
-These are called coup or contrecoup.
-Contusions can be minor but they can also be fatal.
-Severe contusions might leave you with a disability.
+If the impact force is strong enough, you might find the contusion on the opposite end of your head strike location.
+Your brain’s ricocheting movement inside your skull is called coup or contrecoup.
+A brain contusion can be minor, but severe bruises can be fatal, leaving you disabled.

-happen when a foreign object pierces the skull.
-So it is known as a penetrating brain injury.
-However, if the skull has been fractured, bits and pieces of the bone might come in contact with the brain and result in an injury.
-Depending on the severity, this can be fatal such as in the case of a gunshot wound to the head which caused the bullet to be lodged in the brain.
+If your head is penetrated by a foreign object piercing the skull, this is medically known as a penetrating brain injury.
+However, if your skull was fractured, sharp, fragmented bits and bone pieces might contact your brain matter, worsening the injury.
+Depending on how severe your brain damage is, it can be fatal, such as a gunshot wound to the head, lodging the bullet in your brain.

 Practice Area Information